The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 As shown schematically in figure~\ref{fig:C4_offline_reconstruction_data_flow}, the raw data received from \belletwo\ DAQ are unpacked into \begin{itemize} \item an array of digits (\nc{SVDShaperDigits}), one per each strip passing the online zero suppression, and consisting of the 6 digitized values for the sampled waveform; \item a single object that contains event-wise information \nc{SVDEventInfo}: the data acquisition mode (6- or 3-sample acquisition), the trigger type, and the \gls{triggerbin}: the arrival time of the L1 trigger relative to the APV sampling clock.
 The trigger bin allows to move the hit time measured in the SVD reference frame to the trigger reference frame, common to all subdetectors, and vice-versa. \end{itemize}

 The unpacker module checks the data format, and the consistency of event-wise information across the FADC, FTB and APV.
 It also checks for errors from FADC, FTB or APV reported in the raw data.
 Detected errors are written in a dedicated object, which is not stored for reconstruction but is used in the online Data Quality Monitor.
-If an error is detected, the unpacker does not produce any strip information in output, hence that event will not have SVD data available for reconstruction.
-In figure~\ref{fig:C4_shapers} we show examples of the digitized waveforms of strips, for both sides.
+If an error is detected, the unpacker does not produce any strip information in output, hence that event does not have SVD data available for reconstruction.
+In figure~\ref{fig:C4_shapers} examples of the digitized waveforms of strips for both sides are shown.

 {}

 The \nc{SVDShaperDigits}\ are reconstructed by a dedicated module that computes the charge and the hit time of each strip, then stored in a dedicated array named \nc{SVDRecoDigits}.
 The {\bf charge} of the strip corresponds to the highest of the six digitized samples, converted in electrons using the strip-gain as determined during the local calibration (section~\ref{sec:C4_local_runs}), and read from the Conditions Database.
 The raw {\bf hit time} ($t_{\rm raw}$) is determined as a weighted average of the sampling time ($t_i$) with the ADC count of the $i$-th sample {$A_i$} corrected by $t_{\rm peak}$ to remove differences in peaking times among the strips: